koto-lang/koto/crates/cli/docs/language_guide.md

 ### `@test` functions and `@main`

-A module can export `@test` functions, which will be automatically run after the module has been compiled and initialized.
+A module can export `@test` functions, which by default will be automatically run after the module has been compiled and initialized.

+The runtime can be configured to skip running tests, so scripts shouldn't rely on tests being run.

 Additionally, a module can export a `@main` function.
 The `@main` function will be called after the module has been compiled and